Attack Graph Convolutional Networks by Adding Fake Nodes: Preliminary

-where $\tilde{A} = A + I_N$ is the adjacency matrix of the undirected graph with added self connections, $I_N$ is the identity matrix, $\tilde{D}$ is a diagonal matrix with $\tilde{D}_{i,i} = \sum_{j}^{} {\tilde{A}_{ij}}$, and $\sigma$ is the activation function.
-We set $\sigma(x) = \text{ReLU} (x) = \max (0, x)$, which is the most common choice in practice.\CH{Cho: need to mention $H^0=X$?}\XY {Changed} For a GCN with $L$ layers, after getting the top-layer feature $H^{L}$, a fully connected layer with soft-max loss is used for classification.
-A commonly used application is to apply two-layer GCN for semi-supervised learning node classification on graph~\citep{DBLP:journals/corr/KipfW16}.
+We set $\sigma(x) = \text{ReLU} (x) = \max (0, x)$, which is the most common choice in practice.
+For a GCN with $K$ layers, after getting the top-layer feature $H^{(K)}$, a fully connected layer with soft-max loss is used for classification.
+Note that there are two types of normalization have been used in GCN.

+A commonly used application is to apply two-layer GCN to semi-supervised node classification on graphs~\shortcite{DBLP:journals/corr/KipfW16}.
 The model could be simplified as: